How to Open a Canadian Bank Account From USA without Leaving Home

 Can I open a bank account in Canada before arrival?

-If you’re planning to move to Canada in the near future you can go some way towards setting up a local account with a provider like Scotiabank.
+If you’re planning to move to Canada in the near future you can go some way towards setting up a local account with a global provider like HSBC.
 However what you’ll actually have to do is set up an international account which has limited functionality initially, and then convert it to the account package you prefer once you can attend a branch in person.
 That can be a hassle.

 Alternatively, or if you’re not actually moving to Canada at the moment, you can choose a specialist service like Wise or Revolut instead.